 - Enable OpenGL traces: This will track OpenGL errors and push them to a log file.
 Meant to be used by professional developers.

-- Don’t keep activities: Activities keep running in background and a situation may arise when you might need to turn each and every one of them.
+- Don’t keep activities: Activities keep running in the background and a situation may arise when you might need to turn each and every one of them.
 Enabling this will terminate every process as soon as you exit the main application thread.

 - Background process limit: Either prevent all the processes to run in background or limit the processes to a specific number.